 Building on the success of our inaugural volume of Imagining SoTL (IS) in 2021, we invite all Banff Symposium presenters from 2010-2019 to contribute to a special issue in celebration of the first ten years.
-Deadline for submissions is June 7, 2021.
+Deadline for submissions is extended to June 21, 2021.
 See full call under Announcements.

 About the Journal

 Imagining SoTL: Selections from the Banff Symposium (IS), an open access publication, stems from the annual Symposium for Scholarship of Teaching and Learning (SoTL), hosted by Mount Royal University’s Mokakiiks Centre for SoTL.

 The Centre is located in Treaty 7 territory, the hereditary homelands of the Niitsitapi (the Blackfoot Confederacy), Îyârhe Nakoda, and Tsuut'ina Nations.
 When asked to translate the previous name of the Institute for SoTL, Blackfoot elder Leo Fox gave the word ksimstaani, which means ‘imagining.’
 We name the publication after this inspiring way of thinking about SoTL as possibility and potential for transformation.

 In our inaugural publication of Imagining SoTL (IS), we invited all presenters from the Symposium to submit full papers (4,000-6,000 words including references) based upon their presentations for peer review.
 Our first issue represents a selection of original research contributions and commentaries on the scholarship of teaching and learning emerging from the Symposium.
 These may be research articles, reflective essays, calls for collaboration, reports on SoTL in practice, or other scholarly works that investigate teaching and learning in higher education.
 IS aims for high quality and values methodological richness and variety from a diversity of perspectives.

 Open Access Policy